EVORA-project/evora-ontology/models/docs/sequenceFasta.md

 # Slot: sequence FASTA (sequenceFasta)

-_Textual encoding of a biological sequence information in FASTA format_
+_Textual encoding of a biological sequence information in FASTA format._